Pinochle: Melding

 In the most common form of the game (see variations below), any one card may be used in only one meld of each type.
 Thus, a queen can be used in one marriage with one king, regardless whether the player has the other king of the same suit.
-However, a queen can be used to score a marriage and a pinochle if the player also has the correct jack.
+A queen can be used to score a marriage and a pinochle if the player also has the correct jack.

 After the melds are displayed, the points are counted and each player totals their individual meld scores.